kumarchotu/G13_JAVA/Course Report/AP Pradeep.md

 ## Qualifications: B.Tech(Pursuing 4th Year in stream of ECE)

-Welcome to the course report for the Core Java Programming !
+Welcome to the course report for the [Course Name]!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project